 Inmate mail must be addressed as follows:

-Also, make sure inmate mail includes the sender's name and return address.
-We do not forward inmate mail to other facilities should they receive something after being transferred.
+Inmate's mail must include the sender's name and return address.
 Any inmate mail received without the sender's information may be destroyed.
+Also, we do not forward inmate mail to other facilities should they receive something after being transferred.

 REJECTION OF INMATE MAIL